 • creating ancillary proposal materials including financials and work samples; and

 • providing support to the Producing Director and Development Consultant in all fundraising efforts.

-While primarily focused on operating funds, this position is also vital to the ongoing success of The Flea’s capital campaign.
+While primarily focused on operating funds, this position is also vital to the successful completion of The Flea’s capital campaign.
 Specific responsibilities will include highly detailed donation tracking including the maintenance of board and government agency reports, and the facilitation of simultaneous individual donor campaigns.

-Salary is commensurate with experience and includes health benefits.
+Salary is commensurate with experience and includes health benefits, which are paid 100% by The Flea.
 The Flea is an equal opportunity employer.

 There are currently no internship positions available at The Flea Theater.
 Thank you for your interest, and please continue to check back for future opportunities!
 We’d love to have you in The Flea family.